Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;You will note that I have a bit of a naming convention for private names.
 Mainly I start them with an underscore '_' and I use it on all private names.
-They also tend to be all lowercase.
+They also tend to all be lowercase.
 This is just personal choice for me so do as you will but I like be able to tell at glance that something is private.
-With this let me explain the one interesting bit here which is the vector.
+With this let me explain the one slightly different bit here which is the vector.
-The wrapper needs to be able to hold many textures to be useful and a vector is the simplest and without getting to far into it the most efficient way for me to store them all.
+The wrapper needs to be able to hold many textures to be useful and a vector was the simplest and quickest way for me to store them all.
 It also lets me refer to all textures by the int for where they are in the vector.
 Mind you this is only possible if you don't remove from the vector but I don't intend to.
 The other thing I considered was using a map so I could for instance use a string as the key.
-In the end though I found that a vector was the easiest way to make sure I had as much space as I needed.
+In the end though I found that a vector was the easiest way to make sure I had as much space as I needed without overcomplicating it.

-&nbsp;&nbsp;&nbsp;Now with those basics setup lets do a little more work in the header file before we move onto implementing this stuff.
+&nbsp;&nbsp;&nbsp;Now with that done lets do a little more work in the header file before we move onto implementing it all.
 First we want a way to log an error with SDL which is simple enough.
 I actually just implemented this in the header when I tried this before but lets leave implementation of things in the .cpp files.
 After that we need something that will actually return a SDL_Texture that we want to load and a similar thing for text.